rishi3105/Anna_Rakshak/README.md

-# FoodShare
+# Anna Rakshak

-The FoodShare platform is designed to provide a seamless digital interface for restaurants, grocery stores, and individuals to donate surplus food to local shelters or individuals in need.
+The Anna Rakshak platform is designed to provide a seamless digital interface for restaurants, grocery stores, and individuals to donate surplus food to local shelters or individuals in need.
 By doing so, this initiative aims to reduce food wastage while fostering a sense of community responsibility and support.
 The platform connects donors, recipients, and volunteers to ensure efficient and effective management of food resources.

 ## Table of Contents